-Qureshi and Ali (2010) argued that the macroeconomic environment determines the extent of crowding out effect.
-Economic situation controls the extent of crowding out.
-Any increase of government expenditure with the economy at full production, usually results in upward movement of interest rates as public and private entities compete for limited resources accessible for application in investing, which occasions cuts in private investment and consumption.
-However, increases in government spending when the economy is operating under full production don't lead to competition1with the private sector, hence no crowding out effect.
-Hence, in-sum, changing public expenditure patterns has greatest effect on a country's economy when it's operating under full production (Égert, 2015).
-This theory is relevant to the current study since increased levels of government domestic borrowing may lead to crowding1out of the private sector in turn reducing levels of1private investment in the economy which in turn adversely affects a country's economic growth.
+Qureshi and Ali (2010) argued that the macroeconomic environment determines the extent of the crowding out effect.
+The economic situation controls the extent of crowding out.
+Any increase in government expenditure with the economy at full production usually results in the upward movement of interest rates as public and private entities compete for limited resources accessible for application in investment, which occasions cut in private investment and consumption.
+However, increases in government spending when the economy is operating under full production don't lead to competition with the private sector, hence no crowding out effect.
+Hence, in sum, changing public expenditure patterns has the greatest effect on a country's economy when it's operating under full production (Égert, 2015).
+This theory is relevant to the current study since increased levels of government domestic borrowing may lead to crowding out of the private sector in turn reducing levels of private investment in the economy which in turn adversely affects a country's economic growth.